 - Bobby Wasabi's (whose local sensei is an Adult Child Big Brother Mentor) and the Black Dragons (a Cobra Kai Expy) in Kickin' It.

 - In Ninpuu Sentai Hurricaneger and Power Rangers Ninja Storm, three Rangers are from the Hayate/Wind Ninja Academy and two are from the Ikazuchi/Thunder Academy.
 They clashed at first with the Thunder ninjas acting as Psycho Rangers to the Wind trio, but eventually pulled together to fight the Big Bad.

-- New Japan Pro Wrestling was notorious for shutting the doors to its dojo when someone came in to challenge any of the professional wrestlers and then giving out No Holds Barred Beatdowns.
+- New Japan Pro-Wrestling, which boasted that professional wrestling was the strongest martial art in the world, was notorious for shutting the doors to its dojo when someone came in to challenge any of the professional wrestlers and then giving out No Holds Barred Beatdowns to the unlucky challengers.